-The graduate program is designed to give students working toward the PhD degree an encompassing knowledge of the history of art and a deep understanding of the theories and methodologies pertaining to art historical research.
+The graduate program is designed to give students working toward the PhD degree an encompassing knowledge of the history of art and a deep understanding of the theories and approaches pertaining to art historical research.
 The program emphasizes collaborative working relationships among students and faculty in seminars.
-Each advanced doctoral candidate benefits from supervision by two faculty members in his or her field (students working in ancient art will routinely avail themselves of faculty expertise in the Department of Classics as well).
+Each PhD student benefits from supervision by a primary adviser in their field of study, while continuing to work closely with other department faculty.
+Students will routinely avail themselves of faculty expertise in other departments, dependent on their area of study.

-The program also fosters a close familiarity with the outstanding art treasures in the Baltimore–Washington area relevant to the student’s area of study.
-In addition to the rich holdings of the Sheridan Libraries of Johns Hopkins University (which include collections of rare books at Garrett Library, Special Collections at Eisenhower Library, and the George Peabody Library downtown) graduate students have access to such research facilities as the Center for Advanced Study in the Visual Arts (National Gallery) and the Dumbarton Oaks Research Library and Collection, both in Washington, D.C.
+The program also fosters a close familiarity with the outstanding art in the Baltimore–Washington area relevant to the student’s area of study.
+In addition to the rich holdings of the Sheridan Libraries of Johns Hopkins University (which include collections of rare books at the Garrett Library, Special Collections at the Milton S. Eisenhower Library, and the George Peabody Library) graduate students have access to world-renowned collections and research facilities in Washington D.C.

 Our recent PhD students have gone on to academic, administrative, and museum positions at institutions around the world including Aarhus University, American University of Paris, Arcadia University, Baylor University, Columbia University, DePaul University, Florida State University, Howard University, King’s College London, Marshall University, National Museum of Denmark, Notre Dame University of Maryland, Oberlin College, Portland State University, University of Chicago, University of Pittsburgh, University of San Francisco, University of Texas Rio Grande Valley, Virginia Commonwealth University, and Wellesley College.